vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/network-pools/Add-VCFNetworkIPPool.md

 ### -networkid

-Specifies the unique ID of the target IP Pool.
+Specifies the unique ID of the target network.

 ```yaml
 Type: String